 You will need the Netlify CLI for this lesson.
-On Mac you can get the CLI via homebrew or if you have npm
+On Mac you can get the CLI via homebrew or if you have npm installed you can use npm i -g netlify-cli.

 brew install netlify-cli

-Create a new Netlify site that isn't tied to any GitHub repo using netlify sites:create
+Create a new Netlify site that isn't tied to any GitHub repo using netlify sites:create.

 netlify sites:create